nvyt77/Sports-Store-Analysis/README.md

 Dick's Sporting Goods stands as a frontrunner in the sporting goods retail industry, offering a comprehensive selection of equipment, apparel, and footwear designed for a variety of outdoor activities and sports enthusiasts.
 As the company expands its footprint across the United States, gaining in-depth insights into sales performance, customer demographics, product effectiveness, and geographic market dynamics becomes increasingly vital.

+**Problem Statement:**

+Dick's Sporting Goods is currently facing significant challenges in effectively visualizing and analyzing critical business data due to a lack of integrated reporting tools.
+This has led to difficulties in tracking sales trends, understanding customer behavior, and assessing product performance comprehensively.
+As a result, stakeholders are unable to make data-driven decisions promptly, which hampers strategic planning and business growth.

-To address this critical need, Dick's Sporting Goods has embarked on the development of a sophisticated Power BI reporting dashboard.
-The objective of this initiative is to create a suite of interactive and visually appealing Power BI dashboards that encapsulate essential performance metrics across multiple dimensions.
-This will empower stakeholders to derive meaningful insights into sales trends, customer behaviors, and product performance, ultimately facilitating informed decision-making and strategic planning.
-Furthermore, we have ensured that the selected dashboard visual includes at least one tooltip, allowing users to hover over specific areas and view detailed sales figures and trends.
+To mitigate this pain point, the company seeks to develop a comprehensive Power BI reporting dashboard.
+The goal is to establish an interactive and visually engaging dashboard suite that provides real-time access to essential performance metrics across various dimensions.
+This solution should not only enable stakeholders to glean actionable insights, but it should also include user-friendly features such as tooltips for deeper data exploration, allowing users to hover over specific figures and trends to obtain detailed sales information.
+By doing so, Dick's Sporting Goods aims to enhance decision-making capabilities and drive better business outcomes.

 ## Objectives